 (THIS POST PROBABLY CONTAINS AFFILIATE LINKS.
 OUR FULL DISCLOSURE POLICY IS REALLY BORING, BUT YOU CAN FIND IT HERE.)

-I went on a hunt for a few more lift the flap books like Dear Zoo, and interactive books for toddlers in general… ‘cus if that’s what it takes to get my son interested in books, then that’s what I want!
+I went on a hunt for a few more lift the flap books like Dear Zoo, and interactive books for toddlers in general… ‘cus if that’s what it takes to get my son interested in books (I want to encourage reading at a young age), then that’s what I want!

 Who: Peek-a-Flap Board Book